clojuredocs/guides/articles/cookbooks/strings.md

 Strings are [plain Java
 strings](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html).
-This means that you have access to the wealth of tools which operate on Java strings.
+So you have access to the wealth of tools which operate on Java strings.
 Since Java strings are immutable, they're convenient to use in Clojure.

 One downside of Java strings is that you can't add Clojure metadata to them.

-Clojure supports the following convenient notations:
+Clojure supports some convenient notations:

     "foo"    String
     #"\d"    Regex (in this case, one which matches a single digit)